 Transformation Readiness Assessment

 Most projects are disruptive and yet not designed as transformational projects.
 User, environment, and business requirements are often missed in early design discussions.
-If they are ever incorporated they are often costly and have an immediate impact to the project scope, budget, schedule, and quality specifications.
+If they are ever incorporated, they are often costly.
+They have an immediate impact on the project scope, budget, schedule, and quality specifications.
 Designing a transformation project begins with the following questions.
 Use this tool to strengthen the teams shared vision and roadmap for transformational efforts.

 Innovate Vancouver is a Technology and Business Innovation Consulting Service (TBICS) located in Vancouver, BC.
 Contact us to help on your next project!